pre-commit-ci/pre-commit.ci/content/index.md

-**re-running a pull request**: you can trigger a re-run on a pull request by commenting `pre-commit.ci run` (must appear on a line by itself).
+**re-running a pull request**: you can trigger a re-run on a pull request by commenting `pre-commit.ci run` (must appear on a line by itself). alternatively, one can attach a `pre-commit.ci run` label to the pull request.

 **skipping push runs**: skip a run by putting `[skip ci]`, `[ci skip]`, `[skip pre-commit.ci]`, or `[pre-commit.ci skip]` in the commit message.